pkavumba/pkavumba.github.io/_pages/home.md

 # Publications

 Pride Kavumba, Ryo Takahashi, and Yasuke Oda.
 Are Prompt-based Models Clueless?
-To appear in Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL-2022), pp. x-y, May 2022.
+To appear in Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL-2022), pp. -, May 2022.

 - [paper]()